 A.D.'s expert tip: On-street parking is available but there are multiple garages nearby if you don't feel like circling.

 Magpie's calls itself a "modern general store," which means you will find things every home needs.
 Now your needs (or that of the person for whom you are buying a gift) are subjective.
-Everyone needs soap for the bathroom, for example, and so at Magpie's you can satisfy your loved one's need with beautifully packaged, handcrafted soap that will look and smell and feel lovely on the hands.
+Everyone needs soap for the bathroom, for example, and so at Magpie's, you can satisfy your loved one's need with beautifully packaged, handcrafted soap that will look and smell and feel lovely on the hands.
 Jewelry, for some, is also a need.
 And here you'll find beautiful unique pieces, some of which are very reasonably priced, for primary gifts or stocking stuffers.
 Also, beautiful, high-quality home goods, tasty snacks for foodies, and more.
 It's a wonderful store for browsing and one where inventory changes regularly.
-Around the holidays, though, stock is exceptionally gift-driven with items you're not likely to find elsewhere.
+Around the holidays, though, the stock is exceptionally gift-driven with items you're not likely to find elsewhere.

 Recommended for Christmas Shopping because: At 10Best, we love shopping local and Magpie's unusual stock makes for phenomenal gifts, none of which need to break the bank.